Bjorn46/ASP.NET-Core-Example/README.md

 ![billede](https://github.com/user-attachments/assets/648a64bf-de0c-49a7-9c27-e2358ca4d8e0)

-## How to setup Authentication & Authorization
+## How to setup Authentication & Authorization with SQL Database

 ### Prerequisites
 Install the following nuget packages: